 Location: 99B Hampton Road, Fremantle

-Partner your meal with sides of prawns, scallops, oysters, squid, and crab sticks.
-Or old favourites like dim sims, Chiko rolls, corn jacks, and pickled onions.
+There are also great options you can pair with your fish and chips, including prawns, scallops, oysters, squid, and crab sticks.
+And for something a bit different, they have old favourites like dim sims, Chiko rolls, corn jacks, and pickled onions.

 Sealanes Fish and Chips